-TABLE 47 MAC address notification events and values
+TABLE 43 MAC address notification events and values

-Event Action Value Description Expected action by management software VLAN and port values ADD-MAC 1 This event is generated when a new MAC address is learnt.
+Event Action Value Description Expected action by management software VLAN and port values ADD-MAC 1 This eve This event is generated when a new MAC address is learnt.
 Management software should add the MAC address to its forwarding table.
-(VLAN, Port) REMOVE-MAC 2 This event is generated when the MAC address ages out.
-Management software should delete the MAC address from its forwarding table.
-(VLAN, Port) REMOVE-ALL-MAC- ON-SYSTEM 3 This event is generated when all the MAC addresses on the system are flushed, for example, by using the clear mac-address command.
-Management software should clear all the MAC addresses from its forwarding table.
-(0, 0) REMOVE-ALL-MAC- ON-PORT 4 This event is generated when all the MAC addresses on a particular port are flushed, for example, when the link goes down.
+(VLAN, Port) REMOVE-MAC Management software should delete the MAC address from its forwarding table.
+(VLAN, Port) REMOVE-ALL-MAC- ON-SYSTEM clear all the MAC addresses from (0, 0) This event is generated when all the MAC addresses on a particular port are flushed, for example, when the link goes down.
 Management software should clear all the MAC addresses learnt on this particular port from its forwarding table.
-(0, Port) REMOVE-ALL-MAC- ON-VLAN 5 This event is generated when the MAC addresses learnt on all ports, in a particular VLAN are flushed, for example, by using the no vlan command.
-Management software should clear all the MAC addresses learnt on this particular VLAN from its forwarding table.
+(0, Port) REMOVE-ALL-MAC- ON-VLAN The state of the second of the Management software should clear all the MAC addresses learnt on this particular VLAN from its forwarding table.
 (VLAN, 0) REMOVE-ALL-MAC- ON-VLAN-PORT 6 This event is generated when the MAC addresses, are flushed for a particular port in a particular VLAN, for example by a protocol flush event.
 Management software should clear all the MAC addresses learnt on this particular VLAN and port from its forwarding table.
 (VLAN, Port) MAC-MOVE 7 This event is generated when the MAC address moves from an old port to a new port in the same VLAN.
 Management software should move the MAC address from the old port to the specified new port learnt in its forwarding table.
 (VLAN, new port)